 The ability to use video in your ads will allow you to capitalize on the popularity of this content format online.
 According to Google, nearly 66% of shoppers say that online video helps them come up with ideas for their next purchases.
 Ninety percent of online users also say that videos on YouTube have given them ideas for new products and services that they might find interesting.

-The image ad format is designed to help brands take advantage of the lifestyle trends on shopping habits.
+The new ad formats are designed to help brands take advantage of the lifestyle trends on shopping habits.
 Today’s buyers tend to be strongly persuaded by online influencers and similar personalities.
 By creating ads that fit well with some of these blogs and other publishers, everyone can work together to create a seamless experience for the prospective customer.

 Likewise, using a comprehensive SEO platform will keep you on top of the changes and evolutions in organic search.